-- The see the AKS product roadmap, see Azure Kubernetes Service Roadmap on GitHub.
+- Review the AKS product roadmap, see Azure Kubernetes Service Roadmap on GitHub.

-- If you need a refresher in Kubernetes, complete the Intro to Kubernetes and Develop and deploy applications on Kubernetes learning paths.
+- If you need a refresher on Kubernetes, complete the Intro to Kubernetes and Develop and deploy applications on Kubernetes learning paths.

 - Azure Well-Architected Framework review for Azure Kubernetes Service (AKS)